jpruiz114/InstallAnywhere2020PoC/README.md

 # InstallAnywhere 2020 Proof of Concept

-The 2 InstallAnywhere projects used in this repository were built using InstallAnywhere 2020 SP1 for Linux under an Ubuntu 18 machine.
-The paths for files used by these projects will vary if they are opened in a Windows machine for instance.
+The 2 InstallAnywhere projects in this repository were built with InstallAnywhere 2020 SP1 on Ubuntu 18.
+File paths may differ if opened on Windows.

 ## Main folder structure
 ---